 The reference information UP TDC,DOWN TDC and the angle indications listed in the table below are engraved on the flywheel.
-Depending on the engine installation and type of flywheel housing, this information is visible in one of the windows, either furthest up or furthest down on the flywheel.
+Depending on the engine installation, this information is visible in one of the windows, either furthest up or furthest down on the flywheel.
 See illustration.